openstack/ceilometer/doc/source/contributor/architecture.rst

 6. zaqar, a multi-tenant cloud messaging and notification service for web and mobile developers;
 7. https, which is http over SSL and targets a REST interface.
+8. prometheus, which publishes samples to Prometheus Pushgateway

 Storing/Accessing the data